tafia/quick-protobuf/README.md

   - No trait objects: faster/simpler parser
   - Dead simple generated modules:
     - a struct with public fields
-    - an implementation of Message, which means just one match loop for reader (writer not implemented yet)
+    - an implementation of Message, which means just one match loop for reader
     - more than 10x smaller modules in practice
-    - modifying the generated code (e.g. use `HashMap`s instead of `Vec`s), while not necessarily advised is totally fine as the code is easy to reason about
+    - modifying the generated code (e.g. use `HashMap`s instead of `Vec`s),
+      while not necessarily advised is totally fine as the code is easy to reason about
   - Easier on memory (no trait objects, no storage of unknown fields)

 - Cons